polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 This section describes the procedure to build the Linux boot image and loading it into an SD card using Buildroot.

 ### Supported Build Hosts
 This document assumes you are running on a modern Linux system.
-The process documented here was tested using Ubuntu 18.04 LTS.
+The process documented here was tested using Ubuntu 20.04/18.04 LTS.
 It should also work with other Linux distributions if the equivalent prerequisite packages are installed.

-#### Tested Build Hosts:

-Ubuntu 20.04 x86_64 host - Working.

-Ubuntu 18.04 x86_64 host - Working.

-Ubuntu 16.04 x86_64 host - Working.

 ### Install Prerequisite Packages
 Before starting, use the `apt` command to install prerequisite packages: